Deborah Foreman

-Deborah Lynn Foreman (born October 12, 1962) is an American photographer and actress.
+Deborah Lynn Foreman (born October 12, 1962) is an American actress.
 She is perhaps best known for her starring role in the 1983 film Valley Girl opposite Nicolas Cage.
 She is also regarded as a scream queen and known for playing in various horror films of the 1980s, such as April Fool's Day, Waxwork, Destroyer and Sundown: The Vampire in Retreat.

 Early life

 Foreman was born October 12, 1962, in Montebello, California, the daughter of Lynette and Clyde Foreman, a Marine Corps pilot.
 She was raised in Arizona and Texas.
 When she was 13, her parents enrolled her at the Barbizon School of Modeling in Houston to help her overcome shyness, where she received a trophy after completing the courses.
 In high school, Foreman received high marks and was a cheerleader.
 While she was still a student, local photographer Wally Lewis hired her for newspaper and catalog ads.
 A chance meeting with a representative of Wilhelmina Models led to her signing with its California office and modeling assignments for Maybelline cosmetics.